-The Company's climate impact has benefited from operational changes such as reducing physical office space, closing several manufacturing facilities, adopting a fully flexible work environment and less employee commuter travel.
-In addition, for the sixth year in a row, the Company purchased renewable energy credits to match 100% of the electricity used by its print manufacturing facilities.
+The Company's climate impact Company has benefited from operational changes such as reducing physical office space, closing several manufacturing facilities, transitioning to predominantly virtual operations after adopting a fully flexible work environment, reducing its physical office space globally and less employee commuter travel.
+In addition, for closing all but one print manufacturing facility.
+For the sixth year in a row, the Company purchased renewable energy credits to match 100% of the electricity used by its print manufacturing facilities.
 The Corporate Responsibility and Governance Committee of the Company's Board has broad oversight of environmental, social and governance issues, which includes climate-related risks and opportunities.
-Due to the nature of the business, DFIN does not anticipate any material direct impacts from climate-related regulations, physical effects of climate change or material expenditures for climate-related projects.
+Due to 2024, the Company assessed its global footprint and reviewed climaterelated risks and opportunities with reference to the nature of Task Force on Climate-Related Financial Disclosures framework.
+Currently, the business, DFIN Company does not anticipate any material direct impacts impact from climate-related regulations, physical effects of climate change risk and opportunities on its business strategy, financial position or material expenditures for climate-related projects, operations.